Support

 The duty to pay child support exists even if the paying parent rarely or never spends time with the child.
 The duty to provide support will also continue regardless of future relationships or re-marriage.

-If there is no child support order or agreement in place, parents can use the Child Support Service of the Government of Saskatchewan to have the amount calculated.
-There is no charge for this service.
+If there is no child support order or agreement in place, parents can use the Child Support Service to have the amount calculated.
+This is a service of the Government of Saskatchewan and there is no charge for it.
 The service cannot be used if:

-- Dependents are over the age of 18.
+• the dependents are over the age of 18

 If the decision is filed with the court, it can be enforced like a court order.
 If they disagree with the decision, parents always have the option to apply to the court for a child support order.